Biowess-dev/HematoX/README.md

 ## What is HematoX?

 HematoX is a **privacy-first, locally-hosted** web application for hematology reasoning and education.
-It accepts structured clinical lab inputs — CBC, coagulation panels, and ROTEM/TEG parameters — and uses the **Gemini API** to generate detailed, guideline-anchored interpretations.
+It accepts structured clinical lab inputs — CBC, coagulation panels, and ROTEM/TEG parameters, and uses the **Gemini API** to generate detailed, guideline-anchored interpretations.

 Everything runs on your machine.
 No cloud sync.
 No accounts.
 No patient data leaves your computer.